oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 ## Polyglot Capabilities of Native Images

-GraalVM Enterprise makes it possible to use polyglot capabilities when building native images.
+GraalVM Enterprise makes it possible to use polyglot capabilities when building native executables.
 Take this example of a JSON pretty-printer Java program that embeds some JavaScript code:

 ```java